 Q: Is it feasible to clear the plan cache exclusively for a specific database?

 Ans: No, “DBCC FREEPROCCACHE” affects the server as a whole.
-A direct command is not available to clear the plan cache for a certain database.
+A direct command is not available to clear the plan cache for a sure database.

 Q: When might “DBCC FREEPROCCACHE” be used realistically?